Platypus-Tech/platypus-os-original-drafts/cpu/arm64/README.md

 # ARM64
-This will has all the code for ARM 64 SoCs.
+This has all the code for ARM 64 SoCs.